hmadinei/bank_project/README.md

 # About The Project

-This Java banking project simulates login and deposit and withdrawal services.
+This Java banking Object-Oriented project simulates login and deposit and withdrawal services.

 There are nine types of operations :
 1. Open an account